eemeli/yaml/docs/09_yaml_syntax.md

 // '42'
 ```

 The default prefix for YAML tags is `tag:yaml.org,2002:`, for which the shorthand `!!` is used when stringified.
 Shorthands for other prefixes may also be defined by document-specific directives, e.g. `!e!` or just `!` for `tag:example.com,2018:app/`, but this is not required to use a tag with a different prefix.

 During parsing, unresolved tags should not result in errors (though they will be noted as `warnings`), with the tagged value being parsed according to the data type that it would have under automatic tag resolution rules.
 This should not result in any data loss, allowing such tags to be handled by the calling app.

 In order to have `yaml` provide you with automatic parsing and stringification of non-standard data types, it will need to be configured with a suitable tag object.
 For more information, see [Custom Tags](#custom-tags).

 The YAML 1.0 tag specification is [slightly different](#changes-from-yaml-1-0-to-1-1) from that used in later versions, and implements prefixing shorthands rather differently.

 ## Version Differences

-This library's parser is based on the 1.2 version of the [YAML spec](http://yaml.org/spec/1.2/spec.html), which is mostly backwards-compatible with [YAML 1.1](http://yaml.org/spec/1.1/) as well as [YAML 1.0](http://yaml.org/spec/1.0/).
+This library's parser is based on the 1.2 version of the [YAML spec](http://yaml.org/spec/1.2/spec.html), which is almost completely backwards-compatible with [YAML 1.1](http://yaml.org/spec/1.1/) as well as [YAML 1.0](http://yaml.org/spec/1.0/).
 Some specific relaxations have been added for backwards compatibility, but if you encounter an issue please [report it](https://github.com/eemeli/yaml/issues).

 ### Changes from YAML 1.1 to 1.2